fufexan/nix-gaming/README.md

 * `winestreamproxy` provides bridging between games under Wine and Discord running on Linux. (**currently broken, help with building would be appreciated**)

+* To use `proton-ge`, you must add it to your steam compatibility tools path.
+More info can be found [here](https://github.com/NixOS/nixpkgs/issues/73323#issuecomment-1079939987).

 ## Install & Run